 Students are considered to be chronically absent if they miss 10% of school days out of the total number of school days during which they were enrolled.
-Chronic absenteeism is derived from attendance data and only students who are enrolled in the accountable school for at least 90 total days (may be multiple enrollments during the school year) are included in the measure.
+Chronic absenteeism is derived from attendance data and only students who are enrolled for at least 90 non-consecutive days are included in the measure.
 A school's chronic absenteeism score is based on a multi-year weighted average using up to three years of absenteeism rates, which is then converted into a score by subtracting from 1 and multiplying by 100.
 Absenteeism data, derived from attendance data, are lagged by one year in report cards.